Westland Lynx: Portugal

+Brazil

 In 1978, the Brazilian Navy became the first foreign operator of the Lynx helicopter, having taken delivery of its first of a batch of five that year.
 During the 1990s, the fleet was more than doubled by the acquisition of a further batch of nine.
 During overseas deployments for multinational training exercises and United Nations operations, the Lynx has been described as "eyes and the ears of the fleet".
 In 2009, Brazil deployed several Lynx in an effort to locate the missing Air France Flight 447.
 In 2014, a mid-life upgrade process was agreed for Brazil's Lynx fleet, they shall receive LHTEC CTS800-4N engines, new avionics, satellite navigation systems, countermeasures, and night vision-compatible cockpit displays.

+Norway

 The Royal Norwegian Air Force (RNoAF) received its six Lynx Mk 86 in 1981.
 337 Squadron was reactivated at Bardufoss and declared operational with Lynx in 1983.
 RNoAF operates the aircraft with the Norwegian Coast Guard's Nordkapp-class offshore patrol vessels.
 In 2010, one Lynx reached the end of its operational life and was withdrawn from service; a second aircraft suffered a non-fatal crash in 1988 and was totally rebuilt by Westland.
 The Lynx was to have been progressively replaced by the NH90 from 2005 onwards; however, deliveries of the new type suffered multiple delays, leading to Norway considering life extension measures on some of their Lynx fleet.
 Lynx was decommissioned in December 2014.

+Denmark

 The Royal Danish Navy (RDN) took delivery of eight Lynx Mk 80 between 1980 and 1981.
 A further two Mk 90 were delivered in 1987 and 1988 as attrition replacements.
 Operated by the Danish Naval Air Squadron, the RDN fleet is typically stationed upon naval inspection vessels and used to patrol Greenland and Faroe Islands as well as the Danish mainland.
 Beginning in 2000, the whole Lynx fleet was upgraded to Mk 90B standard.
 On 7 November 2006, a Danish Lynx had the distinction of performing the first helicopter landing on board a Visby-class corvette of the Swedish Navy.
 In January 2011, control of the Lynx fleet was transferred from the Danish Navy to the Royal Danish Air Force.